eMapR/TimeSync-Plus/README.md

 ## Step 5: Download data from Google Drive
 - Go to your Google Drive .
-- Find the location of your Drive folder from step 3.
+- Find the location of your drive folder from step 3.
 - Right click folder.
 - Select Download from the dropdown box.
 - A download process box will appear in the lower right.
 - Once downloading is complete.
 Unzip the file and name the folder "TimeSync".
+- Be sure that all file were downloaded by matching files with the ones in your Google Drive.
 - Place the "TimeSync" folder in the "tiles" folder of the "project" directory so it looks like the structure above.

-## Step 6: Make annual image tile sets
+## Step 6: Make annual image tile sets (Python version 2.7 required)
 - Open a terminal or command prompt.
 - Navigate to script folder in the project directory with your terminal.
 - In the terminal enter as follows and pertains to your operating system: